Each Client's Situation is Unique

 Consider Your Options

-At Badura & Wintz Law, we believe Guardianships and Conservatorships should be used as a last resort, and less restrictive decision-making options be considered first.
+Margaret Badura & Dan Wintz believe Guardianships and Conservatorships should be used as a last resort, and less restrictive decision-making options be considered first.

 In many cases, a vulnerable person still possesses the legal capacity to name a trusted person or corporate fiduciary through their Powers of Attorney and/or Trust.